shahyar/WikiFont/README.md

 Minimal HTML code
 ----
-This minimal demo requires the font files and `font.css`.
+This minimal `demo.html` requires the font files and `font.css` of this repository.

 ````
 <!DOCTYPE html>